Saturday, April 25, 2020

 Book Review: THE COLORADO KID By Stephen King. *** and a 1\2 out of *****

-Here, King stretches his muscles a bit, writing a story about a story with no end, and focusing on a few hours in the lives of two ageing characters who live to tell a good tale.
+Here, King stretches his muscles a bit, writing a story about a story with no ending, and focusing on a few hours in the lives of two ageing characters who live to tell a good tale.
 It's a charming little book, and one which ends far too soon.

 * The audiobook version, wonderfully narrated by veteran screen and TV actor Jeffrey DeMunn, is highly recommended.